Dragneel7/code.fun.do-2018/README.md

 - Mobile application that uses AR for architects to design 3D models of disaster-resistant buildings
 - Same application circulated to public who can view and understand the structure of homes, offices etc and be aware
 - Additional feature to show path using arrows on live camera to exit buildings/move towards relief area in time of disasters

+# code
+Where is the code ?
+Please add code to this repo.